tgcsaba/GPSig/README.md

 The other files, *preprocessing.py*, *training.py*, *optimizers.py* contain convenience functins that are used for preprocessing the data, training models and importing optimizers from tf.contrib.
 See *notebooks/mts_exampl1.ipynb* for their usage.

 Stay tuned for more examples and notebooks.

+## Dependencies

+The package dependencies that the library was tested with are available in the *requirements.txt* text file.